Neuro checks assess an individual’s neurological functions, motor and sensory response, and level of consciousness.

-The tests that are performed on an individual may vary depending on their injury, neurological condition, physical condition or level of consciousness, therefore not all of these tests may be performed on every individual and some variations may be required depending on their individuals age, health and physical abilities.
+The tests performed on an individual may vary depending on their injury, neurological condition, physical condition, or level of consciousness.

-For example when dealing with an elderly patient it may be better to ask them what month it is rather than asking them what day it is or what the date is.
-Some physical tests may also be modified or changed to adapt to older patients, such as having them lift their arms for shorter periods of time or having them perform shorter movements on mobility checks.
+Some physical tests may also be modified or changed to adapt to older patients, such as having them lift their arms for shorter periods or perform shorter movements on mobility checks.

-If an individual appears to perform well on most question based assessments, but answers one or two of them wrong ask them a different, but similar question and observe their response as they may have simply forgotten the answer at that moment.
+If an individual appears to perform well on most question-based assessments but answers one or two of them wrong, ask them a different but similar question and observe their response, as they may have forgotten the answer.

-In most medical situations where a neuro assessment is required the hospital or healthcare center may provide you with a checklist of neuro checks that can be performed on the individual to assess whether or not they are reacting properly to the checks and what their level of conciseness may be.
+In most medical situations where a neuro assessment is required, the hospital or healthcare center may provide you with a checklist of neuro checks you can perform to assess whether they are reacting correctly and their level of conciseness.

-If you are unsure of what checks should be performed be sure to ask your coworkers if they have any assessment checklist or sheets they use during these medical situations.
+If unsure what checks should be performed, ask your coworkers if they have any assessment checklists or sheets they use during these medical situations.